 The project proposal narrative should clearly lay out the topical nature of the proposal, how it responds to the priorities of the competition, and how it will lay the foundation for future work.
-The proposal should also identify appropriate end user groups and demonstrate their involvement throughout the project.
 Applicants should budget travel to attend and participate in a National Sea Grant Aquaculture Symposium to be held at a future aquaculture meeting venue to share results of work conducted.
 Dates and location for the symposium will be announced annually by the National Sea Grant Office.

 The project proposal narrative should be not more than 15 pages using 12-pt font with 1" margins, inclusive of footnotes, tables, figures, and appendices.
 Reviewers will not be responsible for reviewing more than 15 pages of the project proposal narrative.
 Please note that the 15 page limit excludes the cover page, letters of support, and bibliography attachment.
-Applicants do not need to use the entire 15 page maximum for the project proposal narrative.
+Applicants need not fill the entire 15 page maximum for the project proposal narrative.

-Project Narrative Elements (application must include):
+Project Narrative Elements: (application must include):